waffleio/cardcannon/README.md

 ## How It Works

-The GitHub App listens for `issue.opened` webhook events and creates new issues based on the (/cards/)[./cards/] config data in this project.
+The GitHub App listens for `issue.opened` webhook events and creates new issues based on the [/cards/...](./cards/) config directory of this project.

 ## Usage

 1. Ensure the Card Cannon app is running.
 See [Installation](#Installation) below.
 2. Create a new GitHub repo if needed.
 3. Create a new Waffle.io project and board if needed.
-4. Install the GitHub App in the desired repo from https://github.com/settings/apps/<your-app-name>/installations.
+4. Install the GitHub App in the desired repo from https://github.com/settings/apps/your-app-name/installations.

 5. From your Waffle.io board, create a new issue titled `bootstrap my board`.